Kwensiu/Rscoop/README_en.md

 <summary>Click to expand</summary>
 <br>

 Added "Change Bucket" function to solve problems such as Bucket invalidation/renaming/debugging.

 Added secondary confirmation buttons for "Update" and "Uninstall" to prevent accidental operations.

 Also refactored the upstream `OperationModal`, which now supports minimizing individual panels.

 **Note:** There is currently no solution for multi-instance minimized components.
 It is highly discouraged to run multiple Scoop instances simultaneously.
-Minimization is only for temporarily viewing other information.
+Minimization is only for temporarily viewing other information.<br>

 ![PackageInfo](./docs/assets/images/Packageinfo.gif)